Menu

 However, if your hypothyroidism is not properly managed, it puts you at risk of developing other health conditions, whether thyroid hormone levels are too high or too low.
 So we should be aiming for an optimal TSH of below 2.5 or 2.

-If your TSH is within the recommended optimal range and you still don’t feel well, you should ensure that your Free T3 and Free T4 also sit in the optimal places in range.
+If your TSH is within the recommended optimal range and you still don’t feel well, you can check that your Free T3 and Free T4 also sit in the optimal places in range.
 Other key tests, like adrenal function, are explained here.

 A Note on Reverse T3